 Still others belief that life you inherit next time around is a direct response to the kind of life you led in this life.
 For example, if you are a good person in this life then you will be reincarnated into a good life next time around.

 In this schema, if you act in ways that are not beneficial to others, then your next life could well be spent surrounded by others who do not act in a beneficial way to you.
-In this way, the spirit learns which actions and experiences benefit it, and which do not.
+In this way, the spirit or soul learns which actions and experiences benefits it, and which do not.

 Do Christians Believe In Reincarnation?

-Reincarnation, at least in the most commonly held belief, is not compatible with Christian beliefs.
-If one can attain their position with the deity through good works or good learning then there is no need for Jesus.
+Reincarnation, at least in the most commonly held belief of returning to a new physical body after the death of your current body is not compatible with Christian beliefs.
+If one can attain their position with the deity through good work or good learning then there is no need for Jesus.
 Jesus removes all sin from Christians.
 There is only one time around for Christian believers.

 Is There Any Proof Of Reincarnation?

 There’s lots of anecdote regarding the question of is reincarnation really true.
 Most people reading this will have no doubt heard of children in India who travel hundreds of miles to visit families they should not even know about, but can name when they reach their destination.
-Sceptics don’t view this as scientific evidence however.
+Skeptics don’t view this as scientific evidence.

 The study has some significant limitations – not least of which is that it’s now quite old.
 The study sample was quite small with only 210 children included and a great many more discounted from the study.